cettia/cettia.github.io/projects/cettia-java-platform/1.0.0-Alpha1/reference/index.md

     public void contextDestroyed(ServletContextEvent sce) {}
 }
 ```

+With this bridge, you have no way to handle WebSocket resource unless your web server implements Java WebSocket API 1 as well as Servlet 3 like Tomcat or Jetty.
+If you have such server, see [an example demonstrating how to use Servlet 3 bridge and Java WebSocket API 1 bridge together on the same server](https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform/servlet3-jwa1).

 ### Vert.x 2
 [Vert.x 2](http://vertx.io/) is a lightweight, high performance application platform for the JVM